-You may know Old Bay seasoning best as an indispensable ingredient in a classic crawfish boil.
-And that’s not inaccurate.
-But it’s so simpleminded to think of it exclusively in the domain of seafood.
+You may know Old Bay seasoning best as an indispensable ingredient in a classic crawfish boil or crab cakes with a lovely lemon sauce.
+But who said it’s exclusively the domain of seafood?
 Go on.
-Shake the seasoning on everything else…–David Leite
+Shake the seasoning on everything else…

 – Mixed into crab cakes, natch

 – Sprinkled on sweet corn on the cob